 Talk less, shoot more.
 This could really be the slogan of Instagram.
 The dominating social media channel did everything it takes to put images (and videos) at the forefront, with great success.
 Besides that, the platform is super easy to use, requires very little knowledge in tech and doesn’t ask you to be a natural born writer.
-Last but not least, Instagram now claims 600 million monthly active users, eager to consume beautiful photos – and possibly yours!
+Last but not least, Instagram now has over one billion monthly active users, eager to consume beautiful photos – and possibly yours!
 In a nutshell: Instagram is a paradise for photographers.
-And it just so happens to be the perfect complement for your online portfolio.
+It also just so happens to be the perfect complement for your online portfolio.

 On Instagram, the more often you publish the more you can raise your brand awareness.
 Yes, you’re not only an artist, but a brand too.
-The channel is swarming with thousands of curators, agencies and potential clients looking for fresh talent.
-Moreover, Instagram will help you build an enthusiastic community that begins to associate with your imagery.
-This forum allows for one-on-one engagement that can bring you valuable feedback on your work and endless inspiration.
+The channel is swarming with thousands of curators, agencies and potential clients looking for fresh talent like yours.
+Moreover, having an Instagram photography account will help you build an enthusiastic community that will hopefully associate with your imagery.
+This platform allows for one-on-one engagement that can bring you valuable feedback on your work and endless inspiration.

 So what’s the catch?
 The competition is harsh between Instagram photographers.
 Everyone is fighting hard to claim their daily portion of little hearts, comments and new followers.
-That’s why we’ve come up with 7 crucial tips that’ll help put the focus on your profile.
+That’s why we’ve come up with 10 crucial tips that’ll help put the spotlight on your Instagram photography account.

-With thousands of images published every minute, there is little chance that the random user will stumble upon your photos, unless they are one of your followers.
-That is why we use hashtags: to allow for new curious eyes on our images without needing to pay for a promoted post.
-A hashtag is text following a # that is connected to a certain topic.
-Social media visitors can search a hashtag to discover content that would be most interesting to them and then discover new exciting artists.
+With thousands of images published every minute, there is little chance that a random user will stumble upon your photos, unless they are one of your followers.
+That is why we use hashtags: to allow for new curious eyes to see our images without needing to pay for a promoted post.
+A hashtag is text following a # symbol that is connected to a certain topic.
+Social media users can search a hashtag to discover content that would be most interesting to them, allowing them to discover new exciting artists.

-You can utilize the power of hashtags every time you attach one (or more) of them to your picture’s description.
-Thus, you multiply your chances of being discovered and attract more followers, likes and comments.
+You can utilize the power of hashtags every time you attach one (or more) of them to each of your picture’s descriptions.
+Thus, you’ll multiply your chances of being discovered and attract more followers, likes and comments.

 Three questions will automatically arise: